omkarcloud/botasaurus/README.md

 def scrape_heading_task(driver: Driver, data):
 ```

-- Botasaurus automatically provides an Anti-Detect driver to our function:
+- Botasaurus automatically provides an Humane Driver to our function:
 ```python
 def scrape_heading_task(driver: Driver, data):
 ```

 - Inside the function, we:
-    - Navigate to Omkar Cloud
+    - Visit Omkar Cloud
     - Extract the heading text
     - Return the data to be automatically saved as `scrape_heading_task.json` by Botasaurus:
 ```python